TKuehlwein/lab.js_translate/README.md

 <b> Note that we personally have gotten better results using the OpenAI API compared to the DeepL API.
 DeepL script left in for completness </b>

+As the translation is done via a LLM, the results might not always be perfect.
+Please make sure someone with fluency in the target language checks for possible errors

 Please read "instruction.md" for explanation on how to use the scripts.

 Please note that fully canvas based experiments might not work properly as canvas screens are not translated into JavaScript.